TUW-GEO/ismn/README.rst

 Quickstart
 ----------
-Initialise a `ISMN_Interface` by passing the path to your downloaded data.
+Initialise an `ISMN_Interface` by passing the path to your downloaded data.
-The interface shows you available ISMN networks, stations, sensors.
+The interface shows you available ISMN networks, stations and sensors.
-You can load a pandas DataFrame for each downloaded sensor time series as well as metadata on each measurement series.
+You can load sensor time series as pandas DataFrames as well as metadata on the stations surroundings, soil conditions and probes (depths, sensor type, etc.).

 .. code-block:: python

     >> from ismn.interface import ISMN_Interface
+    """ .zip archives are downloaded from https://ismn.earth """
     >> ds = ISMN_Interface('Data_separate_files_header_20090101_20201231_9289_Cwpc_20221201.zip')
     """ Read time series from your previously downloaded ISMN archive as pandas DataFrames """
     >> ds["REMEDHUS"]["Canizal"][0].data